tiagomassoni/driblesFIFA/notes.md

 * span is a container for some text, with id, style and class. div is a container for some other HTML elements, also with id, style and class.

+* Difference Between Class and ID.
+An HTML element can only have one unique id that belongs to that single element, while a class name can be used by multiple elements

+* It is a best practice to use relative file paths (if possible).
+When using relative file paths, your web pages will not be bound to your current base URL.
+All links will work on your own computer (localhost) as well as on your current public domain and your future public domains.

+* meta name="viewport", um jeito de deixar sua página responsiva, novo no HTML5, se adequa ao tamanho do device.

+* HTML5 offers new semantic elements that define the different parts of a web page: header, nav, section, article, aside, footer, details, summary

+* If you want to create your layout fast, you can use a framework, like W3.CSS or Bootstrap.